 What is measured?

-The number of "hard copies" that a publication has distributed during a specific time period.
+The number of "hard copies" or "printed copies" that a publication has distributed during a specific time period.

 Unique Visitors (UV)

-The amount of people who visit a website within a specific reporting period
+The amount of people who visit a website on desktop and mobile within a specific reporting period.

 Advertising Value Equivalency (AVE)